soph714/3DS/README.md

 # 3DS
-code from work

-This is a collection of code snippets I've written for work.
+This is a collection of code snippets I've written for work projects.